mhwco/mhw-app-article/article/demo/article.md

 - You can also use hyphens
 + Or plus symbols

-The above is an "unordered" list.
-Now, on for a bit of order.
+The above is an "unordered" list.Â  Now, on for a bit of order.

 1. Numbered lists are also easy
 2. Just start with a number
 3738762.
 However, the actual number doesn't matter when converted to HTML.
-1. This will still show up as 4.
+1.Â  This will still show up as 4.

 You might want a few advanced lists: